We host a series of year-round events, talks and activities for students considering studying Biological Sciences at university.

 We’re a leading institution in the development of novel therapies for rare diseases.
 Our Rare Disease Day - running alongside the international event - is an opportunity for students to attend lectures and get hands-on experience in our lab practicals.

-We are delighted to announce that we will be running our annual Rare Disease Day event in 2023, the exact date is to be confirmed but it will likely be towards the end of February.
-The event is directed to secondary school years 10, 11 and 12.
-We will very much maintain the format from previous years, with live talks, live exhibition, speed-dating and hands-on activities.
-The event will touch on medicine, genetics, genomics, biomedical research, societal aspects of rare diseases, as well as university life and other general topics.
-It will be of particular interest to students considering health-related and science careers.
+We will run our annual Rare Disease Day event on 28th February 2024.
+The event is tailored to secondary school years 10, 11 and 12 and we will keep to the format from previous years, with live talks, live exhibition, speed-dating and hands-on activities.
+The event touches on medicine, genetics, genomics, biomedical research, societal aspects of rare diseases, as well as university life and other general topics.
+Our themes are of particular interest to students considering health-related and science careers.

 You can watch previous talks and find out more about the international day by visiting Rare Disease Day at Royal Holloway.